Server API#

 py_modules:

-- executors/clip_tensorrt.py
+- clip_server.executors.clip_tensorrt

 Basically, each YAML file defines a Jina Flow.
 The complete Jina Flow YAML syntax can be found here.
 General parameters of the Flow and Executor can be used here as well.
 But now we only highlight the most important parameters.